One key decision and one non-decision came out of the Florida High School Activities Association Board of Directors meeting Friday.

 The non-decision: A motion to split the FHSAA into public-school and private-school competition was tabled and will likely be brought up again at the board's next meeting in August.

-The rule on transferring is intended to reduce schools' recruiting of athletes from other schools.
+The rule on transferring is intended to reduce schools recruiting athletes from other schools.
 The rule also prevents any athlete who transfers to another school during the sports season (without changing residence) from playing that season.

-But board member Tim Starling, superintendent of schools in Baker County in north Florida, said recruiting is only one problem.
+But board member Tim Starling, Superintendent of Schools in Baker County, in north Florida said direct recruiting is only one problem.

 "Private schools have selective enrollment," Starling said.
 "When it comes to deciding a state champion, it's not fair to have to run a fast-break uphill.
 It is not a level playing field."

 Starling and principals from small, public schools said it was not fair that their schools are restricted by zones, while private schools have open enrollment and (sometimes) financial scholarships.